Pawn Diamonds for Cash

 Pawn Certified and Non-Certified Diamonds for Cash at our Local Pawn Shop

 Whether you have a collection of loose diamonds, or you are finally ready to pawn an old diamond engagement ring, or other gifts from a previous relationship, walking into a diamond pawn shop can be uncomfortable and unfamiliar.
-At The Jewelers & Loan Co., we are happy to walk you through the diamond pawn process with confidence and dignity.
+At The Jewelers & Coin CO., we are happy to walk you through the diamond pawn process with confidence and dignity.
 We are proud to be a full-service diamond pawn shop.

 The best place to start before you pawn your diamonds is with a solid foundation of diamond education.
 It’s important that you have a basic understanding of what impacts diamond value and what characteristics appraisals are looking for when they determine the value of the stone.
 Because diamonds are so luxurious and sought-after, the diamond industry can be overwhelming for people without the necessary experience.